zserraakkaya/BasicSignInSignUp/README.md

-This is a most basic sign in / sign up system for users.
+This is a most basic sign in / sign up system for users made with Flask, Python.

 ![](https://github.com/zserraakkaya/BasicSignInSignUp/blob/main/screenshots/1.png)